Skip to main content

 Luang Prabang

-In Luang Prabang (or Louangphabang), located in the north at 300 meters (1,000 feet) above sea level, lows from December to February are around 14.5/15 °C (58/59 °F), but can sometimes drop to 10 °C (50 °F) or below.
+In Luang Prabang (or Louangphabang), located in the north at 300 meters (1,000 feet) above sea level, in winter, from December to February, lows are around 14.5/15 °C (58/59 °F), but can sometimes drop to 10 °C (50 °F) or below.
 Fog often forms at night.

 During the day, however, the temperatures are high, in fact, they are around 28 °C (82 °F) in December and January, while they reach 32 °C (89 °F) as early as in February.
 During the day, it can sometimes get hot even in winter.